danielkarlkvist/danielkarlkvist.github.io/README.md

 ### Scroll snap
 Getting the initial layout of the page to work as intended was quite a big problem in the beginning.
-I wanted something that worked similarly to [Teslas website](https://www.tesla.com), with each project having its own "snap".
+I wanted something that worked similarly to [Tesla's website](https://www.tesla.com), with each project having its own "snap".
 I did not initially know that CSS had this built into it and tried using JavaScript.
 This solution worked but was a bit laggy in some browsers which had me looking for other solutions, this is when I found the CSS Scroll Snap.